clqu/my-minecraft-plugins-and-scripts/README.md

-# my-minecraft-plugins
+# my-minecraft-plugins-and-scripts

-<p>I will start writing Minecraft plugins and at the same time I will learn Java.
+<p>I will start writing Minecraft plugins & scripts and at the same time I will learn Java.
 This repository is the source of all the plugins I've written.</p>